Harald Cramér

 Harald Cramér ([kraˈmeːr]; 25 September 1893 – 5 October 1985) was a Swedish mathematician, actuary, and statistician, specializing in mathematical statistics and probabilistic number theory.
 John Kingman described him as "one of the giants of statistical theory".

 Biography

 Early life

 Harald Cramér was born in Stockholm, Sweden on 25 September 1893.
 Cramér remained close to Stockholm for most of his life.
-He entered the University of Stockholm as an undergraduate in 1912, where he studied mathematics and chemistry.
+He entered the Stockholm University as an undergraduate in 1912, where he studied mathematics and chemistry.
 During this period, he was a research assistant under the famous chemist, Hans von Euler-Chelpin, with whom he published his first five articles from 1913 to 1914.
 Following his lab experience, he began to focus solely on mathematics.
-He eventually began his work on his doctoral studies in mathematics which were supervised by Marcel Riesz at the University of Stockholm.
+He eventually began his work on his doctoral studies in mathematics which were supervised by Marcel Riesz at the Stockholm University.
 Also influenced by G. H. Hardy, Cramér's research led to a PhD in 1917 for his thesis "On a class of Dirichlet series".